Managing Cracking and Dents in Pipelines

 September 13-14, 2018: Houston

-You will receive, in advance, a digital PDF of the complete course document; a printed version will be sent following the course, although you should print a copy in advance for notation during the course.
+You will receive, in advance, a digital PDF of the complete course document; you should print a copy in advance for notation during the course.

 Several days before the course you will receive an email with a link to the meeting.
 The link (meeting) will become active 30 minutes prior to the start time of the course.